kausthub-kannan/DROPEX/README.md

 [DROPEX-simulation](https://github.com/kausthub-kannan/DROPEX-simulation).

 ## Running simulation locally:
-**Note:** The setup.py has be run at the parent directory of the project.
-This would also install the required DETR models from hugging face.
-If you prefer to use your own models, you can replace the models in the `simulation/models` directory.
-The DETR model can be found at Hugging Face: [DETR](https://huggingface.co/kausthubkannan17/dropex).
+If you prefer to use your own models, you can replace the models in the `simulation/models` directory either by providing local path or hosting your model in Hugging Face and providing the model name.
+The DETR model used by default can be found at Hugging Face: [DETR](https://huggingface.co/kausthubkannan17/dropex).

 ```bash
 cd simulation
 python setup.py